GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

   - privacy
   - security
   - trust and safety
+codelabs:
+  - codelab-signup-form
+  - codelab-signin-form
 ---

-If users ever need to log in to your site, then good signin form design is absolutely crucial.
+If users ever need to log in to your site, then good signin form design is critical.

 This is especially true for people on poor connections, on mobile, in a hurry, or under stress.